polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/12 - Eval is not evil.md

 create events that safely selects data from your database, without having an adversary being able to for instance create SQL injection attacks, by allowing him to directly invoke the SQL select event himself.

+**Warning** - For the above reasons, you can _never_ (securely) invoke an event that is somehow taking a lambda object as an argument from its caller, and evaluates this lambda object.

 ### [eval-mutable] for keyword developers

 The last overload, namely **[eval-mutable]**, is for the most parts for keyword developers, and rarely something